langflow-ai/langflow/docs/docs/Workspace/workspace-overview.md

 Chat with your flow, view inputs and outputs, and modify your AI's memories to tune your responses in real time.

-Any input or output component can be opened in the **Playground** and tested in real time.
+Either the chat input or output component can be opened in the **Playground** and tested in real time.

 For more information, see the [Playground documentation](/workspace-playground).